 However, this change is only temporary and valid only in the current shell session, close the terminal, it will be gone.

-To make it loaded at boot, you need to add it to the shell configuration files, which is:
+To make it loaded at boot, you need to add it to the shell configuration files, either:

 In my case, I want to add a local $PATH directory, so